robotasia/2captcha-backup/README.md

 ## Description

-As i'm a customer of 2Captcha, i build a backup of 2Captcha, when 2Captcha is unavailable, you can use this project to do the captcha cracking(I use it for myself, it works very well).
+A backup project for 2Captcha, when 2Captcha is unavailable, you can use this project to do the captcha cracking to make sure your business can run smoothly
+(It works very well except we need to crack manually).

 ## Advantage